prncc/vampire-dice-roller/README.md

 ## Usage

 Select the number of dice to roll using sliders in the upper left corner.
-Roll by dragging across the while canvas, or by clicking the "☥ roll ☥" button.
+Roll by dragging across the white canvas, or by clicking the "☥ roll ☥" button.
 You can see a calculation of the current and previous rolls in the upper right corner.

 The app is offline-only, so you have to trust your friends! :)